 The Rosati’s Story

-With over 50 years in operation, Rosati’s Pizza is one of the oldest surviving family pizza restaurant business in the United States.
+With over 50 years in operation, Rosati’s Pizza is one of the oldest surviving family pizza restaurant business in the United States, with unique franchise opportunities.
 Generations of mid-westerners have grown up with the brand and continue to spread its legend to every corner of the country.
 Still run by members of the original Rosati family, (All 10 members of the board are family!) this is an iconic family brand that has grown organically and carefully with a common sense approach.

 Here’s how we came to be: